 Apart from all this, it rolls out classifications for Class file format, Memory area, Garbage-collected heap, Register set, Fatal error reporting, etc.

-b.
-Extension ClassLoader: It is the parent classloader of System classloader and child classloader of Bootstrap.
+- Extension ClassLoader: It is the parent classloader of the System classloader and child classloader of Bootstrap.
 The jar files inside the $JAVA_HOME/jre/lib/ext directory can be extracted through the Extension ClassLoader.

-C. System/Application ClassLoader: It is the child of the Extension classloader, also known as Application classloader.
+- System/Application ClassLoader: It is the child of the Extension classloader, also known as the Application classloader.
 The class files from the classpath can be extracted through it.
-The Classpath, which is set to the current directory, can be changed by default using the ‘-cp’ or ‘-classpath’ switch.
+The Classpath, set to the current directory, can be changed by default using the ‘-cp’ or ‘-classpath’ switch.

 2. Class (Method) Area

 Along with storing frames, Java Stack holds variables and partial results.
 It also plays a pivotal role in method, invocation, and return.
-Every individual thread consists of its private JVM stack, created at the same time as the thread.
+Every individual thread consists of its private JVM stack, created simultaneously as the thread.
 Whenever a method escalates, a new frame is generated and shattered when the method invokes.

 5. Program Counter (PC) Register

-The PC register contains the JVM instruction address at the time of its execution.
+The PC register contains the JVM instruction address at its execution.
 Thus, keeping track of instructions has value for every instruction, which is undefined for the native methods.

 6. Native Method Stack

 The native procedures used in the applications are part of the Native Method Stack.
 These methods are written in languages other than Java.
 Associated with each thread, JVM implementations can’t rely on conventional stacks and cannot load native methods.
 To be precise, it is similar to stack but used for native methods.

 7. Execution Engine